 7. Preservation, Maintenance and Protection of the Property; Inspections.
 Borrower shall not destroy, damage or impair the Property, allow the Property to deteriorate or commit waste on the Property.
-Whether or not Borrower is restoring in the Property, Borrower shall maintain the Property in order to prevent the Property from degriforating or decreasing in value due to its condition.
+Whether or not Borrower is residing in the Property, Borrower shall maintain the Property in order to prevent the Property from deferiorating or decreasing in value due to its condition.
 Unless it is determined pursuant to Section 5 that repair or restoration is not economically feasible, Borrower shall promptly repair the Property if damaged to avoid further deterioration or damage.
-If insurance or condemnation proceeds are paid in connection with damage to joint the king of, the Property, Borrower shall be responsible for repairing or restoring the Property only if Lender has released proceeds for such purposes.
+If insurance or condemnation proceeds are paid in connection with damage its, or the taking of, the Property, Borrower shall be responsible for repairing or restoring the Property only if Lender has released proceeds for such purposes.
 Lender may disburse proceeds for the repairs and restoration in a single payment or in a series of progress payments as the work is completed.
-If the insurance of Borrower's not restoration.
+If the insurance of condemnation proceeds are not sufficient to repair or restore the Property, Borrower is not relieved of Borrower's obligation for the completion of such repair or restoration.